 I think you can pick any era and list a hundred reasons why people should “lose faith in the past and dread the future”.

-Instead of listing all the pros, this is simply the bet overview of BPD I have ever read.
+Instead of listing all the pros, this is simply the best overview of BPD I have ever read.

-“I Hate You Don’t Leave Me” is a wonderful text to underStand borderline personality disorder from all facets.
+“I Hate You Don’t Leave Me” is a wonderful text to understand the borderline personality disorder from all facets.

-Highly recommended to any BPD, to anyone living with BPD and also to anyone who wants to better understand people and human’s psychology.
+Highly recommended to any BPD, to anyone living with BPD, and also to anyone who wants to better understand people and human psychology.